AvnetDev/rfsoc-board-docs/docs/source/system_setup.rst

    * TX outputs @ J3 (Ch1) and J6 (Ch2)
    * RX inputs @ J10 (Ch1) and J15 (Ch2)

-.. warning:: All unused channels on DTRX2 must be connected to 50 ohm terminations.
+.. warning:: All unused RF channels input/output connectors on the DTRX2 radio card must be terminated with 50 ohms 2.92mm terminations.

 7. Set ZCU208 to boot from the SD card by setting (SW6) switches as shown below